canonical/snapcraft/docs/debug.md

 ## Testing a service

 To test a service it must be installed first.
 See the section "Testing a binary" for the various ways to do that.
-Once it is installed systemd's `systemctl` command can be used to see if the service starts and runs as expected, for
+Once it is installed, systemd's `systemctl` command can be used to see if the service starts and runs as expected, for
 example: